 A benefit of long tedious manual labor is freedom for the mind to reflect in distracted serenity.
 I should use this mental space to plan new gardens, or tabulate my cash flow on the fuzzy spreadsheets in my head, or some other useful thought.

-But as the celebration finds a tempo, the mind goes stubbornly back to the unlikely butchers who showed me this art.
+But as the celebration finds a tempo, my mind goes back to the butchers who showed me this art.
 They remind me why I do this work.

 I dunk and scald and pick and cut in the glow of beautiful music and let myself go–